Corporations Investing in Their Own Stock

 – **Stock Splits:** Companies can split their stock into a larger number of shares, which can increase the liquidity of the stock and make it more accessible to smaller investors.

-Read more How not to invest in weapon stock
+Read more Can illegal immigrants invest in stock market

 – **Debt Buybacks:** Companies can repurchase their own debt instead of stock, which can reduce their interest expenses and improve their financial leverage.